joseferncruz/AniManager/README.md

 4. Launch the `example_manage_animal_records.ipynb` file that is in the directory `notebooks`.
 New to jupyter notebooks?
 No problem.
 You can have a look at the (vast) online tutorias, for example: [Jupyter Notebook for Beginners: A Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

 ### -- Installation using pip
-1. Open the Anaconda Command Line and type: `pip install <package>`
+1. Open the Anaconda Command Line and type: `pip install git+https://github.com/joseferncruz/AniManager.git`

+**to upgrade**

+`pip install git+https://github.com/joseferncruz/AniManager.git --upgrade`

 ## Web Browser Compatibility